lesgo-jhu/dependencies-lesgo/README.md

 # dependencies-lesgo
 The dependencies used for lesgo

-These are the dependencies needed to compile lesgo.
+These are the dependencies needed to compile some legacy versions of lesgo.
 Some of them are no longer online so it might be hard to find them.

 1. fpx3